wireapp/wire-server/docs/src/how-to/administrate/backup-disaster-recovery.md

 3. Restore your Cassandra backup files over your new Cassandra installation.
 4. Restore your MinIO backup files over your new MinIO installation.
 5. Restart all services.
-6. Ensure all services are functionning correctly
+6. Ensure all services are functioning correctly

 ### Restoring Wire-Server from a backup